 As part of his concept, the first thing that interior designer Robert Kolenik did was to design a large wall unit to link together all the spaces in the apartment naturally.

 In his dining area concept, the interior designer has combined a solid walnut table with Vitra chairs upholstered in fine felt.
-A Spillray suspended lamp in crystal finish with 12 lights is installed over the table and the whole area is lit with warm LED lighting that is indirectly positioned behind the television cabinet.
-There is also an integrated 130 centimetre-wide gas fireplace by Boley in the centre of the space; a solid piece that adds both a touch of luxury and a great deal of warmth to this apartment in Amsterdam.
+A Spillray pendant lamp in crystal finish with 12 lights is installed over the table and the whole area is lit with warm LED lighting that is indirectly positioned behind the television cabinet.
+There is also an integrated 130 centimeter-wide gas fireplace by Boley in the center of the space; a solid piece that adds both a touch of luxury and a great deal of warmth to this apartment in Amsterdam.